frigidev/backend-rocketseat/README.md

 In this application was developed a backend system in Java, with an API which registers users and tasks, with some validations and functionalities.

-Developed in the Tocketseat's Java Course, during the free classes offered during the launch week of the Java trail.
+Developed in the Rocketseat's Java Course, during the free classes offered during the launch week of the Java trail.

 In my application I used MySQL, but it could've been implemented with other databases, inclusive with the H2 memory bank used in the classes.